 Skip to content

 ChartFactor Studio allows users to easily use custom javascript code to extend the functionality of the platform.
-This code can be used to create custom visualizations, custom interactions, custom data sources, and more.
+This code can be used to create custom widgets with custom visualizations, custom interactions, custom data sources, and more.

-In order to use custom code in ChartFactor Studio, you need to implement the following functions:
+In order to create a custom widget in ChartFactor Studio, you need to implement the following functions:

 loadProviders()